-In this paper, we are proposing metrics and an analysis framework for quantification of sensitive information in gene expression datasets that can be used for re-identification of individuals.
 The expression datasets generated by RNA-sequencing [17] can be utilized directly for identification of personal variants directly from the reads.
-This can, however, be easily remedied by removing the nucleotide information in the datasets [18] or by releasing the gene expression levels in the publicly accessible datasets.
-Another information that can be utilized for genotype identification from gene expression datasets is the expression quantitative trait loci (eQTLs) datasets.
+This can, however, be easily remedied by removing the nucleotide information in the datasets [18] or by releasing only the quantification of gene expression levels in the publicly accessible datasets.
+Another information that can be utilized for genotype identification from gene expression datasets is Even when only the expression levels are released, expression quantitative trait loci (eQTLs) can be utilized for linking gene expression datasets to the genotype datasets.
 Each eQTL contains a common genetic variant and a gene expression such that the genotype of the variant is significantly correlated with the expression level of the gene.
 Each eQTL entry contains typically the strength of the correlation and a gradient information that tells which genotype is associated with higher or lower expression level.
-The eQTLs are especially useful since there are large eQTL datasets that are publicly available online.
-For example, GTex project hosts approximately 30 million eQTLs whose gradient and significance information can be viewed freely through eQTL Browser [[\cite GTex Browser]].
+The eQTLs are especially useful since there are large eQTL datasets that are publicly available online.\\\\\\\\ is a large and growing compendium of public eQTL datasets.
+For example, GTex project hosts approximately 30 million eQTLs whose gradient and significance information can be viewed freely through eQTL Browser [[\cite GTex Browser]].[3].